developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/setdefaultprofile/index.md

 ## SET_DEFAULT_PROFILE

-The `setDefaultProfile` API function can be used to set the specified Profile as the default Profile.

-**A Profile specified using this method MUST NOT already be associated with another application**.
+Used to set the specified Profile as the default Profile. **Specified Profile must not already be associated with another application**.
+A Profile can be associated with many applications, but an application cannot be associated with more than one Profile.

 ### About Default Profile
 **Profile0** is a generic Profile that automatically takes effect for any app that comes to the foreground that has not been associated with DataWedge.